Marlonl254/Marlonl254/README.md

 ---

-## 📊 Data Analytics & Business Intelligence
+## ⚙️ DevOps & Cloud-Native Engineering

-I combine backend engineering with data analytics to improve systems and operations:
+I focus on building systems that are not only functional, but deployable, observable, and scalable in production:

+- **CI/CD Pipelines** – Automated testing, builds, and deployments
+- **Containerization** – Docker-based development and production environments
+- **Kubernetes** – Deployment, scaling, and orchestration of services
-- **SQL** – Reporting, analytics, and performance tuning
+- **Infrastructure Thinking** – System reliability, monitoring, and fault tolerance
-- **Python Data Stack** – Pandas, NumPy
-- **BI Tools** – Power BI, Tableau
-- **Jupyter** – Exploratory analysis and prototyping
+- **Environment Management** – Configurations, secrets, and reproducible setups

 ---